 - Best free option: LinkedIn native analytics.
 Enough for basic tracking, no tool required.

-- Shield Analytics: Shutting down.
+- Shield Analytics: Shut down May 18, 2026.
 See alternatives above.

 The LinkedIn metrics that actually matter